nextcloud/mail/.github/issue_template.md

 ```
 If you have access to your command line run e.g.:
 sudo -u www-data php occ config:list system
-from within your server installation folder
+from within your Nextcloud installation folder

 or

 Insert your config.php content here
-(Without the database password, passwordsalt and secret)
+Make sure to remove all sensitive content such as passwords. (e.g. database password, passwordsalt, secret, smtp password, …)
 ```
 </details>